 4. Create a glowing pathway with paper luminaries

-To create a cozy Christmas lighting theme, line your driveway or garden path with luminaries (opens in new tab) like these from Amazon.
-These simple bag-shaped lanterns are traditionally made from paper, but look for more durable and weatherproof plastic designs.
+To create a cozy Christmas lighting theme, line your driveway or garden path with luminaries like these paper bags with flameless tealights from Amazon.
+These simple bag-shaped lanterns are traditionally made from paper but look for more durable and weatherproof plastic designs.

-They work especially well if you don't have permanent lighting along your drive.
-There are lots of designs to choose from, plain or patterned – we like Christmas –patterned ones for the truly festive look.
+They work especially well if you don't have permanent lighting along your driveway.
+There are lots of designs to choose from, plain or patterned – we like Christmas–patterned ones for a truly festive look.

 5. Add festive cheer with a lit-up snowman

 How cute is this little dude?
 Well, actually, he's not even that little, and why should he be?
-One of the pleasures of outdoor Christmas lighting is that other people will see it too, so the large size is a good thing.
+One of the pleasures of outdoor Christmas lighting is that other people will see it too, so the large size is a good thing, like with this seven-foot inflatable snowman available from Amazon.

 We would recommend keeping to just one oversized lit-up Christmas decoration, whether it's a snowman or reindeer, though, to prevent an overly cluttered look.